 That’s where the term ectomorph comes in handy.
-Even after gaining 65 pounds, even after filling out the sleeves of large t-shirts, I’m still an ectomorph.
+Even after going from 130 to 200 pounds, even after filling out the sleeves of large t-shirts, I’m still an ectomorph.
 I still have trouble gaining weight.
 I still lose weight if I get stressed, sick, or go on vacation.

 The same is true in reverse.
-Some guys are naturally overweight, and then they diet down to become skinny.
+Some guys are naturally overweight and then slim down.
 They aren’t naturally skinny, they don’t have meagre appetites, and they don’t have trouble gaining weight.
-No, it took a lot of work for them to lose that weight.
-They’re skinny, yes, but for a completely different reason, and so their struggles and goals are almost the exact opposite of ours.
+They’re skinny, yes, but for a completely different reason.
+Their struggles and goals are almost the exact opposite of ours.

 Is There an Ectomorph Diet?

-- More protein: we want to eat at least 0.8 grams of protein per pound bodyweight per day to allow for a maximal rate of muscle growth.
+- More protein: we want to eat at least 0.7 grams of protein per pound bodyweight per day.

-- More liquid calories: when we drink our calories, they aren’t as filling and they digest more quickly, making it easier to gain weight.
+- More liquid calories: when we drink our calories, they aren’t as filling, and they digest more quickly, making it easier to gain weight.
 That’s the opposite of what the average person wants.
-But for us, it’s great.
-That’s where milk, smoothies, protein shakes, and mass gainers comes in.
+But for us, it’s a godsend.
+That’s why we benefit from drinking milk, milk alternatives, smoothies, protein shakes, and maybe a mass gainer.

-- Bulking foods: some foods are denser sources of calories than others.
-For people who are struggling to eating enough calories, it can really help to lean into common bulking foods, such as trail mix, white rice, ground meat, and smoothies.
+- Energy-dense foods: some foods are denser sources of calories than others.
+For people struggling to eat enough calories, it can help to lean into denser whole foods, such as trail mix, rice, ground meat, and smoothies.